juankamilomarin/currency-analyzer/README.md

 * How to build GraphQL queries
 * How to work with Jest and React Testing Library for unit testing
 * How to setup a simple Hasura local container
+* How to memoize functions
+* How to use container-display pattern

 ## Technlogoies